amaxgtr/nexuspay/README.md

 # fix(payment): idempotency key not persisted on async flows [2026-03-28]

 # feat(payment): PaymentProcessor with Stripe gateway integration — NEXUS-2014 [2026-03-28]

+# feat(payment): PaymentRequest and PaymentResponse DTOs with validation [2026-03-28]